Breaking-C0de/documentation/docs/Deployment/Setup Chainlink Node.md

 3. On the Deploy and Run tab, configure the following settings:

 - Select "Injected Provider" as your Environment.
 The Javascript VM environment cannot access your oracle node.
-Make sure your Metamask is connected to Sepolia testnet.
+Make sure your Metamask is connected to Mumbai testnet.

 - Select the "Operator" contract from the Contract menu.